 The fractured surfaces were documented with the aid of a scanning electron microscopy (SEM) for the comparison of the temperatures and strain rates.
-In addition, the microstructure of the tested samples was investigated with LOM and TEM.
+In addition, the microstructure of the tested samples was investigated with LOM and transmission electron microscopy (TEM).
 The samples were cut from the upper part of the specimen, approximately 1 mm away from the fracture surface.
-For the microstructure analysis with LOM they were polished and etched with 3% Nital for the microstructure analysis with LOM.
+For the microstructure analysis with LOM, they were polished and etched with 3% Nital for the microstructure analysis with LOM.